 The Hidden Beaches Road Trip That Will Show You Connecticut Like Never Before

 The beach scene in Connecticut is mostly calm.
-Since most of them fall on the Long Island Sound they lack waves, which means you’ll see more boats than surfers.
-But nonetheless, we love the beach.
-And for good reason!
-The water is nice and cool, you can easily discover (and touch) sea creatures and the views are unparalleled.
-So naturally, we had to create this road trip to the best beaches in Connecticut.
+Since most of them fall on the Long Island Sound, they lack waves, which means you’ll see more boats than surfers on most days.
+But nonetheless, we love the beaches in Connecticut, and for good reason: the water is nice and cool, you can easily discover (and touch) sea creatures, and the views are unparalleled.
+So naturally, we had to create this road trip to the best hidden beaches in Connecticut.

-With this easy 100-mile road trip you can explore the Gold Coast and beyond in a little over two hours.
+With this easy, 100-mile road trip you can explore the Gold Coast and beyond in a little over two hours.
 But you’ll definitely want to drag this one out and take the time to appreciate each beach.
 Grab the beach ball and sunscreen for this awesome trip and prepare to have fun!
-You can access the interactive map for this road trip here.
+You can access the interactive map for this road trip on Google Maps.

 It’s hard to visit all of the best beaches in Connecticut in a single day.
 If you had to add your favorite to this list, which one would it be?
-For another unforgettable ride try out this captivating Waterfall Road Trip.
-These cascading gems are simply gorges – get it?
+For another unforgettable ride, try out this captivating Waterfall Road Trip in Connecticut.
+These cascading gems are simply… gorges – get it?

 What are the prettiest beaches in Connecticut?